 The narcissist will try and get the scapegoat and golden child to dislike each other.
 They will do all they can to drive a wedge.

 The golden child will be pushed to perform and achieve.
-When they don’t achieve to the narcissist standards, there will be ridicule, criticism and punishment, to intimidate the child into performing.
+When they fail to the narcissist standards, they will be ridiculed￼; there will be criticism and punishment to intimidate the child into performing.
 They use these same tactics also to push them to do what they want them to do.
-The children lose their sense of self as they’re too busy trying to be what the parent wants them to be.
-Trying to get the attention from the friendly admiration face of the narcissist, and waking on eggshell to avoid the envious face of the narcissistic parent.
+The children lose their sense of self as they’re too busy trying to be what the parent wants them to be—trying to get the attention from the narcissist’s friendly admiration face and waking on eggshells to avoid the envious face of the narcissistic parent.
 The golden child gets treated so well when they achieve that they don’t always grow to see what’s happening.
 The golden child aims to please as they don’t want the harsh words, silent treatment or punishment.
-They end up with no self-worth.
-The narcissist will say things like “how dare you to be proud you only got an A it should have been an A*.”
+They end up with a lack in self-worth.
+The narcissist will say things like, “how dare you to be proud you only got an A?
+It should have been an A*.”

 The scapegoat is usually the rebel child that will not conform to the narcissist manipulation.
 They will get constant criticism over anything and everything, although they typically grow to achieve a better sense of self.
 Self-esteem, self-awareness and clarity.
 They will often call the narcissist out on what they’ve said or done/ not done.
-The scapegoat works it out first because they don’t get any of the love bombings.
-The narcissist will say things like “ how can you be proud of your rubbish at everything you need to work harder.”
+Often the scapegoat usually works it out first because they don’t get any of the love bombings.
+The narcissist will say things like, “ how can you be proud?
+You’re rubbish at everything?
+You need to work harder.”

-When the children have constant scrutiny, lack of privacy, been continuously played off against each other, been continuously provoked.
-The narcissist causing arguments that the children don’t even know what it was about and end up feeling confused.
+When the children have constant scrutiny, lack of privacy, been continuously played off against each other, been continuously provoked, with the narcissist causing arguments that the children don’t even know what it was about and end up feeling confused.
 They unwittingly play into the narcissist’s hand as they’ll deflect onto the sibling because they’re hoping they’re not going to get all the harsh words themselves.
 That’s the whole game the narcissist is playing as they just want everyone to please them.

-It’s no better or worse if the child is the scapegoat or the golden child, and the narcissist can assign them both roles, depending which child they want to exploit at that moment, both the scapegoat and the golden can feel anxious.
+It’s no better or worse if the child is the scapegoat or the golden child, and the narcissist can assign them both roles.
+Depending on which child they want to exploit at that moment, both the scapegoat and the golden can feel anxious.
 They both develop self-doubt from constant criticism.
 They are getting psychologically confused.
 They don’t know if today’s going to be good or bad.
-Both children can be going along having a great day, then all of a sudden boom the narcissist goes on one for no reason giving them no reason and the children end up in emotional distress.
+Both children can be going along having a great day, then all of a sudden boom, the narcissist goes on one for no reason giving them no reason, and the children end up in emotional distress.